Our mesh-capable Wi-Fi system not only looks amazing, but it delivers super speedy Wi-Fi throughout your whole home.

 The equipment and maintenance fee is $8.99 and covers anything that LRTC provides, parts and labor for the life of the service.
 We only charge one $8.99 equipment and maintenance fee per account, not per service.

 Are there any extra fees or taxes?

 There are no extra fees or taxes for internet.
-However, if you receive Lake Region phone or TV services, there are additional federal and local fees that we are required to include, such as franchise fees and 911 surcharges.
+However, if you receive Lake Region phone services, there are additional federal and local fees that we are required to include, such as franchise fees and 911 surcharges.

 When is my bill due?

 Your bill is due on the billing cycle you choose 1st, 5th, 12th, or 19th of each month.
 If you are on autopay, your payment will draft on the date chosen.
 If your bill is not paid by the due date, you are subject to disconnection.
 If your account is disconnected for non-pay, you must pay a $30 reconnect fee in addition to your bill.
 Reconnection is only available during regular business hours.